 She left the conversation feeling really good about her work, and so her story is that much closer to actually existing in the world.
 Which is good for all of us.
 It’s a story I want to hear, and, believe me, you do too.

-So many times in my life, I’ve had this experience: the knowledge required to make the next step is in me, somewhere, I know it is.
+So many times in my life, I’ve had this experience: I’m feeling stuck on a project, creative or otherwise, and the knowledge required to make the next step is in me, somewhere, I know it is.
 I can feel it in there, trying to get out.
 But I just can’t grasp it.

 The second I sit down with someone to talk it through (usually Matt Madden, my husband and fellow cartoonist, but not always), that knowledge starts to bubble up.
 I talk through what I’m thinking, what I’m struggling with, and before I know it, I’ve got clarity.
 Often, I don’t even really need advice at all.
 I just need to put myself in a situation where I need to clearly explain my problem to someone else.